 Figure 1: Overview of available gene expression data.
 Our study uses a previously published dataset consisting of 155 samples [13, 14].
-152 samples have whole-transcriptome RNA-Seq reads and 105 have mass-spec proteomics reads.
+152 samples have whole-transcriptome RNA-seq reads and 105 have mass-spec proteomics reads.
 102 of the 155 samples have both mRNA and protein reads.
 Bacteria were grown on four different carbon sources (glucose, glycerol, gluconate, and lactate), two sodium concentrations (base and high), and three magnesium concentrations (low, base, and high).
 Samples were taken at multiple time points during a two-week interval, and they can be broadly subdivided into exponential phase, stationary phase, and late stationary phase samples.

 Figure 2: Machine learning pipeline.
 Our pipeline can be separated into three parts: (i) initial data preparation, (ii) training and prediction, and (iii) model tuning.
-After (i) initial data preparation, the samples are (ii) semi-randomly (preserving sub-sample ratios) separated into 2 parts, the training & tune set and the test set.
-After applying fSVA and PCA to the training data, we train supervised SVM or random forest models via tuning.
+After (i) initial data preparation, the samples are (ii) semi-randomly (preserving sub-sample ratios) separated into 2 parts, the training/validation set and the test set.
+After applying fSVA and PCA to the training/validation data, we train supervised SVM or random forest models on the training/validation set.
 After obtaining the tuned model we make predictions on the test data that has been batch corrected (via fSVA) and rotated (via PCA).
 This whole process is repeated 60 times to collect statistics on model performance.
-For model tuning (iii), the training & tune data set is similarly divided semi-randomly into training and tune datasets.
-The tuning procedure is repeated 10 times and the model that performs best on average during the 10 repeats is considered the winning model and is used for prediction on the test data.
+For model tuning (iii), the training/validation data set is similarly divided semi-randomly into training and validation datasets to optimize hyperparameters using a grid search approach.
+The tuning procedure is repeated 10 times and the parameter set that performs best—on average—during the 10 repeats is considered the winning model and is used for prediction on the test set data.

 Figure 3: Performance of multi-class predictions.
 Distributions of multi-class macro F1 score for prediction of growth conditions from mRNA or protein abundances, using four different machine-learning algorithms (SVM with radial, sigmoidal, or linear kernel, and random forest [RF] models).
-For each model type, 60 independent models were trained on 60 independent subdivisions of the data into training and test sets.
+For each model type, 60 independent models were trained on 60 independent subdivisions of the data into training/validation and test sets.
 We found that random forest models consistently performed worse than SVM models, and predictions based on mRNA data were slightly better than predictions based on protein data.
 The black dots represent the mean F1 scores.

 Figure 4.
-Prediction accuracy for specific growth conditions.
+Test set prediction accuracy for specific growth conditions.
 In each matrix, rows represent true conditions and columns represent predicted conditions.
 The numbers in the cells and the shading of the cells represent the percentage (out of 60 independent replicates) with which a given true condition is predicted as a certain predicted condition.
 (A) Predictions based on mRNA abundances.
 Results are shown for the SVM with radial kernel, which was the best performing model in the tuning process on mRNA data, where it won 55 of 60 independent runs.
 In this sub-figure, the average of the diagonal line is 60.5% and corresponding multi-class macro F1 score is 0.61.
 (B) Predictions based on protein abundances.
 Results are shown for the SVM with sigmoidal kernel, which was the best performing model in the tuning process on protein data, where it won 41 of 60 independent runs.
 In this sub-figure, the average of the diagonal line is 55.1% and corresponding multi-class macro F1 score is 0.56.